amandoabreu/amandoabreu.github.io/_pages/about-me.markdown

 16) No patience for corporate dogmas that punish everyone for a mistake someone did in a distant past

 17) Noise is my kryptonite

+18) Odd blend of being a dreamer yet very practical and reality-driven

+19) High energy